-If you want to bring up the subject of gender diversity with your young child, you could start by asking them about how they feel about being a boy or a girl.
+If you’re wondering about your young child’s gender identity and you’re not sure how to start a conversation, you could start by asking them about how they feel about being a boy or a girl.
 There are also some helpful books you could read together, like The gender fairy or My princess boy.

 If you have an older or teenage child, you could talk with them about movies or books with gender-diverse or transgender characters, like Luna or Parrotfish.